DisnakeDev/disnake/docs/ext/commands/api/events.rst

 Prefix Commands
 ---------------

-.. function:: on_command_error(ctx, error)

-    An error handler that is called when an error is raised inside a command either through user input error, check failure, or an error in your own code.

-    A default one is provided (:meth:`.Bot.on_command_error`).

-    :param ctx: The invocation context.
-    :type ctx: :class:`.Context`
-    :param error: The error that was raised.
-    :type error: :class:`.CommandError` derived

 .. function:: on_command(ctx)

     An event that is called when a command is found and is about to be invoked.